govau/content-guide/_accessibility-inclusivity/wcag.md

 [WCAG criteria  1.3.1 (Level AA)](https://www.w3.org/WAI/WCAG20/quickref/#qr-content-structure-separation-programmatic){:rel="external"}

 Good heading structure is essential.
 Headings are used for navigation by some users.

 Lists can assist many users with skimming content.

-Clear row and column headings for tables assists everyone with understanding tabular information and helps screen reader users navigate tables.
+Use clear row and column headings for tables.
+This assists everyone in understanding tabular information and helps users with screen readers navigate tables.

 #### Headings, labels and instructions

 [WCAG criteria 2.4.6 (Level AA)](https://www.w3.org/WAI/WCAG20/quickref/#qr-navigation-mechanisms-descriptive){:rel="external"}, [2.4.10 (Level AAA)](https://www.w3.org/WAI/WCAG20/quickref/#qr-navigation-mechanisms-headings){:rel="external"} and [3.3.2 (Level A)](https://www.w3.org/WAI/WCAG20/quickref/#qr-minimize-error-cues){:rel="external"}

-Headings must clearly describe the topic or the following section.
+- Headings must clearly describe the topic or the following section.

-Labels must clearly describe the purpose of the form element.
+- Labels must clearly describe the purpose of the form element.

-Use section headings to organise the content.
+- Use section headings to organise the content.

-Provide clear labels and instructions with forms.
+- Provide clear labels and instructions with forms.

 #### Error suggestions and help

 [WCAG criteria 3.3.3 (Level AA)](https://www.w3.org/WAI/WCAG20/quickref/#qr-minimize-error-suggestions){:rel="external"} and [3.3.5 (Level AAA)](https://www.w3.org/WAI/WCAG20/quickref/#qr-minimize-error-context-help){:rel="external"}

+There are 2 related criteria:
-These are related: the 'error suggestion' critera describes the error the user has made and then adds clarity about what to do to resolve it.
+- The 'error suggestion' critera describes the error the user has made and then adds clarity about what to do to resolve it.

-The 'help' criteria requires clear context sensitive help or instructions if the labels are not clear enough for all users.
+- The 'help' criteria requires clear context sensitive help or instructions if the labels are not clear enough for all users.

 ### Colour